ZmnSCPxj/clboss/README.md

     lightning-cli clboss-unmanage ${NODEID} lnfee

-After the above command, you can set the fee manually with the normal C-Lightning `setchannelfee` command.
+After the above command, you can set the fee manually with the normal Core-Lightning `setchannelfee` command.

 The second parameter, `tags`, is a string containing a comma-separated set of unmanagement tags.